chesyya/baosky-plugin-api-generator/plugin-docs/references/contribution-points.md

 ## contributes.breakpoints

-Usually a debugger extension will also have a `contributes.breakpoints` entry where the extension lists the language file types for which setting breakpoints will be enabled.
+Usually a debugger 插件 will also have a `contributes.breakpoints` entry where the 插件 lists the language file types for which setting breakpoints will be enabled.

 ```json
 {